uncomplete/markdown-resume/src/rezzy.md

 #### Amazon Web Services, SDE 2 `2021.12 - present`

-Designed, implemented, scaled, and maintained multiple services including an AI-enabled creative moderation service capable of handling 75 TPS and a supply-side bookkeeping service which accounted for over $20M per quarter as a part of the Amazon Ads org and an SSH-based authentication service as a part of the AWS Security team.\
+Designed, implemented, scaled, and maintained multiple services in Java including an AI-enabled creative moderation service capable of handling 75 TPS and a supply-side bookkeeping service which accounted for over $20M per quarter as a part of the Amazon Ads org and an SSH-based authentication service as a part of the AWS Security team.\
 - Led design reviews, security reviews, and developer testing, performed code reviews, and mentored new engineers.\
 - Developed, deployed, and debugged production applications at scale using modern AWS tooling.\
 - Worked with stakeholders and scientists to design a creative image and video scoring algorithm and API which combined features extracted via multiple image recognition and LLM-based models.\